CRINK: Diplomatic cooperation

 Diplomatic coordination among the CRINK members has become increasingly apparent, with each nation offering mutual support in international forums such as the United Nations.
 Russia and China have made efforts to legitimize Iran by including it in organizations such as BRICS and the Shanghai Cooperation Organization.
 Their coordinated messaging on global issues frequently stood directly in opposition to Western and United States-led interpretations of world events, with a "shared purpose of overturning the principles, rules, and institutions that underlie the prevailing international system".

-In addition, Iran has conducted military drills with the Collective Security Treaty Organization (CSTO), further solidifying its strategic partnerships in the region.
-Furthermore, the establishment of free trade agreements between Iran and the Eurasian Economic Union has enhanced economic ties, allowing for deeper integration within the regional framework.
+In addition, Iran has conducted military drills with the Collective Security Treaty Organization (CSTO), further solidifying its strategic partnerships in the region, and the establishment of free trade agreements between Iran and the Eurasian Economic Union has enhanced economic ties, allowing for deeper integration within the regional framework.

 Russia has defended Hezbollah and other proxies of Iran during UN Security Council debates.
 Likewise, China has publicly released statements and made stances during international debates blaming NATO interference in Ukraine for starting the war.
-In addition, Russia, Iran, and China used their state media and social media to support Hamas, to justify actions taken by them, and to criticize Israel and the US following the October 2023 attack for their hypocritical roles in mass civilian attacks and humanitarian crises in the Gaza Strip.
+In addition, during the Gaza war, Russia, Iran, and China used state media and social media to support Hamas and criticize Israel and the U.S.